Putting Working Group Scorecards to Use: Turning Feedback into Meaningful Change

 How to Read the Cross-Coalition Summary

-Where is the system healthy, and where is it under strain?
+The cross-coalition summary answers a different question: Where is the system healthy, and where is it under strain?

-When reviewing the cross-coalition summary, leadership should look for things: (1) clusters of low scores in the same domain across several groups, (2) recurring misalignment between chairs, members, and staff, and (3) signals that point to backbone-wide changes rather than group-level fixes.
+When reviewing the cross-coalition summary, leadership should look for three things: (1) clusters of low scores in the same domain across several groups, (2) recurring misalignment between chairs, members, and staff, and (3) signals that point to backbone-wide changes rather than group-level fixes.

 With this interpretation, the cross-coalition summary becomes a tool for stewarding the system rather than managing individual groups.
 It helps leadership see where the structure of the network needs to change, where additional support is required, and where learning already exists inside the community.
 When patterns guide decisions, the work shifts from reacting to problems to intentionally building the conditions that allow collaboration to thrive.